breakthebull/cheat-sheet/README.md

 I built this while working on my other themes and testing out various settings.
 I figured others may also find it useful. 😄

+## Updates
+- Added DETAILED Base 64 Image use for themes instructions.

 (The .md file will be more updated than the pdf)